SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 Ever since the birth of Mordern Portfolio Theory, mean variance optimization has taken a significant presence in portfolio construction, tilting the "science and art" blend a bit more toward the former.
 However, mean variance optimization is almost "notoriously" sensitive to small estimation errors in inputs, particularly when return and risk estimates are not well aligned.

-After the dot-com and subprime crises, investors took the hard way to realize that parameter estimations are not as reliable as once thought.
-Risk-centric portfolio construction techniques that rely less on accurate estimation, such as risk-weighted, risk parity, and maximum diversification, were created in response to questions like "what if we cannot reliably forecast expected return, correlation, or volatility?"
+It is especially true after the dot-com and subprime crises when investors took the hard way to realize that parameter estimations are not as reliable as once thought.
+In facing of questions like "what if we cannot reliably forecast expected return, correlation, or volatility?", risk-centric portfolio construction techniques that rely less on accurate estimation, such as risk-weighted, risk parity, and maximum diversification, were created.

 Hallerbach(2015) introduced a nice decision pyramid of portfolio construction, which links these portfolio construction methods with increasing input estimation requirements and difficulties.
 The pyramid starts from a scenario where nothing can be predicted, up to a situation where both mean and variance are well understood.